isabella232/devo-ps.github.io/_posts/blog/2013-01-31-farewell-to-regular-web-development-approaches.md

 layout: post
 ---

-At my [my previous company](http://wiredcraft.com), we built Web applications for medium to large organizations, often in the humanitarian and non-profit space, facing original problems revolving around data.
+At my [previous company](http://wiredcraft.com), we built Web applications for medium to large organizations, often in the humanitarian and non-profit space, facing original problems revolving around data.
 Things like building the [voting infrastructure for the Southern Sudan Referendum](http://wiredcraft.com/work/southern-sudan-referendum/index.html) helped us diversify our technical chops.
 But until a year ago, we were still mostly building regular Web applications; the user requests a page that we build and serve back.

 **Until we started falling in love with APIs and static clients.**